freeCodeCamp/freeCodeCamp/guide/english/python/index.md

 - Interactive language with a module support for almost all functionality.
 - Open Source: You can contribute to the community and help others with the functions you have developed.
 - A lot of good interpreters and notebooks available for better experience like jupyter notebook.
-- It is a very easy language debug.
+- It is a very easy language to debug.
 To check if a small bit of code works or not, you can just open up the interpreter and test.
 - There are multiple libraries available for Python, like numpy, pandas, etc., to make doing complex operations easy!
+- Don't have to worry about range of data types.
+For instance, in the C language, we have to specify data types such as `int`, `long int`, `long long int`.

 ### Cons
 - Being open source, many different ways have developed over the years for the same function.
 This sometimes creates chaos for others to read someone else's code.